The sports world has stopped before, but it always returns

 A group of business leaders in the state had brought in National Basketball League teams Oshkosh and Sheboygan for an exhibition game in 1946, and it drew 5,500 to the Minneapolis Auditorium.
 I had read that the Detroit Gems pro basketball franchise was up for sale, so I approached a couple of Minneapolis businessmen — Morris Chalfin and Ben Berger — for the $15,000 it would take to buy the Gems.

-I went to the airport with that check in my hand, and Minneapolis landed its first-ever pro sports franchise.
+I went to the airport with that check in my hand, and Minneapolis landed its first pro sports franchise.

 That was the start of the Lakers.